jpmassena/MiTemperature2/README.md

-This is a fork that allows you to request reporting of the raw BLE packer.
+This is a fork that allows you to request reporting of the raw BLE packet.

 With that data, you can now call Ble Passive Monitor addon's service in Home Assistant (sendToHABleMonitor.py)